Giving back is a core value at The Home Depot and is a passion for our associates.

-Team Depot is The Home Depot's associate volunteer program.
-Through Team Depot, associates are encouraged and empowered to take a leadership role in the community by organizing and volunteering on projects with local and national partners.
+Through Team Depot, our associate-led volunteer program, The Home Depot associates are encouraged and empowered to take a leadership role in the community.